trimstray/nginx-admins-handbook/README.md

 This is not an official handbook.
 Many of these rules refer to external resources.
 It is rather a quick collection of some rules used by me in production environments (not only).

+Throughout this reference you will explore the many features of Nginx and how to use them.
+This guide is fairly comprehensive, and touches a lot of the functions (e.g. security, performance) of Nginx server.

 Before you start remember about the two most important things:

   > **`Do not follow guides just to get 100% of something.
 Think about what you actually do at your server!`**